steel/sprockets-derailleur/README.md

 ## Usage

 Determine how many workers you want to use first.
-On OSX you can determine the number of physical CPUs this way:
+Determine the number of physical CPUs this way:

-    processes = Integer `sysctl -n hw.physicalcpu 2>/dev/null` rescue 1
+    processes = SprocketsDerailleur::number_of_processors rescue 1

 Then initialize the manifest with the workers you just determined: